Photo by micheile dot com on Unsplash

 Avoid the pitfall of believing “it’s too hard”

 Are you a little further on?
-Perhaps you are starting to make a profit and the complexities of financial management are becoming more apparent.
-You may be coming across concepts, opportunities, or decisions that are a little more complicated.
+Perhaps you are starting to make a profit and are discovering concepts, opportunities or decisions that are more complicated.
 There’s a popular belief that those with an artistic outlook don't make for good business owners.
 Don’t fall into that trap, or use it as an excuse to not take control.

 Embrace business planning

 Businesses thrive on strategy, and authors should too.
-Consider developing a comprehensive business plan that outlines your financial projections, as well as your wider goals, key milestone dates, and even the details of activities, such as marketing, all in one place.
+Consider developing a comprehensive business plan that outlines your financial projections, your wider goals, key milestone dates, and even the details of activities, such as marketing, all in one place.

-Your plan can be referred to whenever you are feeling unsure or nervous about your business decisions.
-Knowing a plan is in place can not only motivate you, but also reduce financial stress.
+Your plan can be referred to whenever you are feeling unsure about your business decisions.
+A plan can motivate you and also reduce stress.
 You aren’t working in the dark.

-- profits: Your financial rewards.
-Expressed as money paid across to yourself after all your publishing expenses are paid (personal bank deposit).
+- Profits: your financial rewards.
+Expressed as money paid to yourself after all your publishing expenses are paid (personal bank deposit).

-- personal satisfaction: Your pleasure in your work.
-Expressed as a reading from one to ten based on internal self-observation, one being misery and ten creative bliss–your creative happiness quotient (CHQ).
+- Personal satisfaction: your pleasure in your work.
+Expressed as a reading from one to 10 based on internal self-observation, one being misery and 10 creative bliss.

-Knowing where you want to go and what success looks like in the short and long term (both financially and more widely) can also free up your mind to spot when an unexpected opportunity arises that will help you achieve your objectives.
+Knowing where you want to go and what success looks like in the short and long term (both financially and more widely) can also free you up to grab an unexpected opportunity that will help you achieve your objectives.
+This could be a great contact for sharing your marketing assets, a new platform that suits your target audience, or an event that would be perfect for you to attend.
+Knowing your goals can help you weigh up when unexpected opportunities are worthwhile.

 Put on your different money mindset ‘hats’

-If you read about financial planning and started to think – wait, that isn’t why I got into writing!
+You might think – wait, that isn’t why I got into writing!
 Don’t panic.
-It’s not going to be your entire role.
+Finance is not going to be your entire role.
 Just part of it.

-It can help to divide up your time into your different roles and to imagine putting on a different ‘hat’ or persona for each activity.
-You still hold the role of author, that will never go away - and when you put on your author hat, that’s when you can focus fully on your writing.
-Other times you will need to step into your publisher role – and that’s when your strategic, business and financial planning mind needs to take the lead.
-You may also want to divide out other roles too, such as your head of marketing hat (yep, that’s probably you as well).
+It can help to divide your time into different roles – a “hat” or persona for each activity.
+You still hold the role of author; that will never go away.
+And when you put on your author hat, that’s when you can focus fully on your writing.
+Other times you will need your publisher hat – when your strategic, business and financial planning mind needs to take the lead.
+You may also want to divide out other roles, such as your marketing hat.

-- What will your business model be for book distribution – exclusive (i.e. with Amazon), wide, rights, publisher, creator?
+- What will your business model be for book distribution – exclusive (with Amazon) or wide?

 - Will you just be selling book(s) or other products to generate revenue?